nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Sort suppliers: `sort -s`

-The `sort -s` command is used to sort suppliers according to the supplier name in VendorVault.
+The `sort -s` command is used to sort suppliers according to the supplier name in Vendor Vault.
 This helps you to view the suppliers in a different order (ascending or descending).

 Format: `sort -s so/SORT_ORDER sb/SORT_BY`